-Length: 10 - 12 pages, double spaced, plus title page and reference page using at least 5 scholarly sources.
+Length:10 - 12 pages, double spaced, plus title page and reference pageType:Final paper

+Description: Students will choose one of the core topics from the course, and will develop a paper, using at least 5 scholarly sources.
 One part of the paper will include an overview of that topic within the context of Canadian institutions.
 Within their paper, they should include a synthesis of why this topic is of importance to post-secondary institutions, and how it supports student success, contributes to a healthy community, and the mission of the university.